avimehenwal/myBackend/docs/rdbms.md

 - Foreign key could be null or a value
 - Foreign key as a Reference vs only as a Constraint?
 - use SERIAL to generate Primary key IDs

+### What are tamplate databases in postgres?

+Thus that database is the "template" from which new databases are made.
+If you add objects to `template1`, these objects will be copied into subsequently created user databases.